 Here’s how your tooth can be saved with endodontic treatment.

 - First, the tooth may be isolated with a piece of rubber dam.
-This confines the treatment area and protects the mouth from bacteria and chemical agents.
-An opening is made through the crown into the pulp.
-(Your tooth may be numbed prior to this procedure.)
+This confines the treatment area and protects the mouth from bacteria.
+With the infected tooth numb, a dentist will drill an opening through the crown into the pulp.

 - We then carefully remove the diseased pulp.
 The root canal area inside your tooth is cleaned, enlarged and shaped.
 Then, depending on your individual case, the root canal(s) and pulp chamber may be permanently filled and sealed.
-In some cases, however, we place a temporary medication in the tooth to control bacterial growth and reduce infection.
+For some patients, we place a temporary medication in the tooth to control bacterial growth and reduce infection.

 - A temporary filling is placed in the opening of the tooth until the next visit.
 In some cases, however, the tooth may be left open.
 This allows the infection to drain.

 - At the next appointment we sterilize the inside of the tooth, to remove the bacteria.
-Throughout the root canal procedure we take X-rays to ensure that all of the infected pulp is removed and that the walls inside the canal are smooth.
+Throughout the root canal procedure we take X-rays to confirm all infected pulp is removed and that the walls inside the canal are smooth.

 - The root canal and pulp chamber are permanently filled and sealed.